 - Coffee – stimulate your mind for an hour or two sipping the most socially sanctioned psychoactive substance with someone you haven’t seen in a while.

 - Dine out – Having brunch or dining out for dinner are both relaxing even when the mimosas and malbecs are missing.

 - Happy hour – Happy hour isn’t just for drinks!
 Most happy hours have deals on appetizers and meals.
 Suggest coworkers go out for a Taco Tuesdays or to upscale eateries and emphasize the deals on gourmet bites rather than $1 long-islands.

 - Go outdoors – Walking or running outside on trails is not only a better workout than a treadmill, the scenic surroundings actually trigger the release of natural anti-depressants so much so that hiking has been called a “natural zoloft.”
 Connect with friends outside for a hike and feel more accomplished than would ever be possible no matter how many shots of patron you managed to hold down.

-There are infinite alternatives to grabbing drinks that are infinitely more rewarding than stupors and hangovers.
-Next time someone asks you to meet for a few, try suggesting something else to do.
+There are infinite alternatives to grabbing drinks that are more rewarding than stupors and hangovers.
+Next time someone suggests the ol’ “Let’s grab drinks,” try suggesting something else to do.
 Enjoying a social life that does not revolve around alcohol is a recipe for feeling empowered over addiction.